-The academic cornerstone of the program is the Honors Colloquium entitled “The Art of Ethical Leadership.”
+The academic cornerstone of the program is the Honors Colloquium entitled “The Art of Leadership.”
 Students enroll in this 1-unit course for each of the final four semesters of their baccalaureate degree (4 units total).
 Each semester features a particular theme.
 Over the four semesters, students read a variety of books, articles, and view films about historically great leaders and are exposed to the contemporary practices of leaders in a variety of business, government, professional, and community organizations.
 Students engage in classroom discussions intended to analyze how such individuals behaved as leaders, why they did so, to what effect, and what lessons they personally draw on.

 Guest Speakers and Networking Events